colizz/NanoTuples/README.md

 ```bash
 cmsDriver.py --python_filename test_nanoTuples_data2024.py --eventcontent NANOAOD --customise PhysicsTools/NanoTuples/nanoTuples_cff.nanoTuples_customizeData --datatier NANOAOD --fileout file:nano_data2024.root --conditions 150X_dataRun3_v2 --step NANO --scenario pp --filein /store/data/Run2024C/JetMET1/MINIAOD/MINIv6NANOv15-v1/2530000/f91e593e-2d71-4e88-91cb-116eb66cb80d.root --era Run3_2024 --data -n 10
 ```

+### Model configuration (optional)

+To configure which models are run and which outputs are saved in NanoAOD, edit `python/nanoTuples_cff.py`:
+- Add new models to the `customAK8Taggers` and (if `addAK15=True`) `customAK15Taggers` lists.
+- Use `keepBranchMap` to specify which model output scores should be stored in the NanoAOD files.

+### Adding new models (optional)

+- Place your model directory (containing the ONNX and JSON files) under `data/`.
+The directory should include:
+  - The model file in `.onnx` format.
+  - A pre-processing JSON file, which is required by CMSSW's `boostedJetONNXJetTagsProducer` module to correctly run the model inference.
+- Add the model's cff file in `python/newTagger/`, which defines the inference module:
+  - Includes **"TagInfos"** (to acquire input variables for inference) and **"JetTags"** (the inference module).
+- Integrate the **"TagInfos"** and **"JetTags"** modules for the new model into `python/newTagger/jetTools.py` and `python/newTagger/bTaggingCustomUtils.py`.
+- Modify `python/nanoTuples_cff.py` to enable the additional tagger inference using the **"updateJetCollection"** utility and specify the scores to store in NanoAOD.

 <!--
 ------